Naina-World/Clone/README.md

-# This is simple clone of a web page
+# This is a simple clone of a web page
-I made this for practice purpose
+I made this for practice purpose.